amolood/amolood/README.md

-# ABDALRAHMAN MOLOOD - Information Security & Technology Leader
+# CYBERSECURITY CONSULTANT - Information Security & Technology Leader

-👋 Hello, I'm ABDALRAHMAN MOLOOD, a dedicated professional with a passion for safeguarding information in our interconnected world.
+👋 Hello, I'm ABDALRAHMAN MOLOOD, a dedicated cybersecurity professional with a passion for safeguarding information in our interconnected world.
 My expertise spans information security, big data, governance, and policy.
 I bring hands-on experience and a commitment to real-world impact, collaborating with nonprofits, businesses, civil society, and government organizations to fortify digital landscapes.

 ## Professional Experience

-### Former CTO at Digitalize Lab
+### Former CTO at a Confidential Organization

-🚀 As the former Chief Technology Officer at Digitalize Lab, I played a pivotal role in steering the company's technological development and fostering innovation.
+🚀 As the former Chief Technology Officer at a confidential organization, I played a pivotal role in steering the company's technological development and fostering innovation.
 My responsibilities included:

 - **Visionary Leadership:** Set the technical vision and strategy for the organization.